| 2025/2026 SEASON ●Premier League ●League Cup ●FA Cup ●Friendly | ||||||||||||||||||||||

 and blue.
 With Lucas Perri making his debut and Illan Meslier

-left at home, it was clear that the French keeper's time at
+left at home, it appeared the French keeper's time at Elland

 Tactics •46m Magni to RWB, Coubiș on at RCB (Milan) •61m Okafor to CF, Sia on at LW (Milan) •89m Longstaff to LM, Aaronson to RM, Gray on at RW (Leeds) Captains •Struijk and then Rodon assumed the captaincy when the position was rendered vacant by substitutions (Leeds) |